 New point-of-care (POC) tests are currently being developed which can be used in clinic to simultaneously test for multiple sexually transmitted infections (STIs).
 In work now published online in BMJ Open, we developed a model to compare three possible strategies for POC STI testing with the current practice of microscopy and lab-based testing.
 The three Read More >

 The winter flu season brings added pressure to emergency and acute hospital services.
 In the UK, children and infants account for more than a third of flu related hospital admissions since flu and respiratory syncytial viruses (RSV) can be particularly severe in children, particularly those with existing conditions such as asthma.
 In our recent paper Read More >

 Aquarius Population Health recently worked with the Applied Diagnostic Research & Evaluation Unit (ADREU) at St. Georges, University of London, to assess the cost-effectiveness of six hypothetical strategies for using antimicrobial resistance point-of-care testing to guide the treatment of gonorrhoea.
 Our findings were presented at the STI & HIV World Congress in Rio de Janeiro, Read More >

 We were a collaborator on a recent Innovate UK-funded SBRI project with Binx and the Applied Diagnostic Research and Evaluation Unit at St George’s University of London.
 In this project, our team compared the overall costs, patient benefits and cost-effectiveness of three different multi-pathogen point-of-care testing strategies with the current strategy of microscopy and lab-based Read More >

 Antimicrobial resistance (AMR) has been described as one of the world’s greatest threats to human and animal health.
 Some reports suggest that by 2050, AMR could kill around 10 million people each year worldwide.
 Public health leaders warn we could enter a ‘post-antibiotic’ era where easily treatable common infections become untreatable.

+Part 3: What role does innovation such as rapid diagnostics have in preventing AMR?
 Just as new technology has helped us in the fight against global warming (fuel efficiency, clean energy etc.), technology can also help us in the fight against antimicrobial resistance (AMR).
 One such area is rapid diagnostics – identified as a key Read More >

 Our Managing Director, Elisabeth Adams, spoke in November about the importance of exploring the health economics of point of care testing (POCT) at the Royal Society of Medicine Telemedicine and eHealth event in London.
 Why is it important to explore the health economics of point of care testing (POCT)?
 Evaluating the health economics of POCTs Read More >